 How Primes can prepare their own supply chains for CMMC compliance

-The greater the size of the supplier base, the more complexity there is and therefore, the more risk is inherent in that supply chain.
+The greater the size of the supplier base, the more complexity there is, and therefore, the more risk is inherent in that supply chain.
 As the National Institute of Standards and Technology puts it, “a supplier can compromise the end product, business performance, reputation, and shareholder value” of a prime contractor.
-When primes consider the immense importance of supplier security, whether physical or information security related, the argument ot prioritize security awareness and training for that supplier base becomes even stronger.
+When primes consider the immense importance of supplier security, whether physical or information security-related, the argument for prioritizing security awareness and training for that supplier base becomes even stronger.

 - 2. Set expectations and over-communicate

 Work with both information security and business-side leadership to define success criteria for your supply chain - what does good look like - and decide on a mechanism to measure that success.
-Not only is key to success, and clear communication across all the layers in your organization itself - from the vendor risk team to the Board of Directors - is critical to success.
+Clear communication across all the layers in your organization itself - from the vendor risk team to the Board of Directors - is critical to success.

-A robust supply chain risk management solution that supports CMMC assessment and certification will visualize and simplify the compliance process for both prime contractor information security teams as well as those of suppliers working to meet the requirements.
+A robust supply chain risk management solution that supports CMMC assessment and certification will visualize and simplify the compliance process for prime contractor information security teams and suppliers working to meet the requirements.

 - 3. Consider flexible compliance/risk solutions that scale easily and are quick to implement

 Enterprises, prime contractors included, are constantly fighting the battle of complexity - but as it turns out, complex security programs don’t need complex solutions.
-Instead, they need solutions that simplify their cybersecurity program strategy.
-Only the most enterprise-ready solutions that support the Cybersecurity Maturity Model Certification will be able to put cybersecurity activities into business context for security leaders and business-side leadership.
+Instead, they need solutions that simplify their cybersecurity strategy and minimize barriers to compliance.
+Only the most enterprise-ready solutions that support the Cybersecurity Maturity Model Certification will be able to put cybersecurity activities into a business context for security leaders and business-side leadership.

-Advanced analytics, dashboarding, reporting, and tracking capabilities are key functionalities to prioritize in a solutions to address the Cybersecurity Maturity Model Certification across a prime contractor supplier base.
+Advanced analytics, dashboarding, reporting, and tracking capabilities are key functionalities to prioritize in a solution to address the Cybersecurity Maturity Model Certification across a prime contractor supplier base.
 Prime contractor Boards of Directors and infosec teams alike must be able to view and understand supply chain gaps, prioritized plans to close those gaps, and the return on security investment (ROSI) for both the prime contractors down to the individual suppliers at level 1 CMMC certification.
-Additionally, drill down capabilities allow both suppliers and vendor risk teams to dive into requirements and know where any supplier stands on any CMMC requirements at anytime.
+Additionally, drill-down capabilities allow suppliers and vendor risk teams to dive into requirements and know where any supplier stands on any CMMC requirements.